joevond/aws-serverless-task-api/README.md

-#Title # aws-serverless-task-api
+# aws-serverless-task-api

-##Section Serverless Task Management API
+## Serverless Task Management API

-###Subsection This project demonstrates a serverless backend application built on Amazon Web Services using managed cloud services.
+### This project demonstrates a serverless backend application built on Amazon Web Services using managed cloud services.
 The API allows users to create, delete, and retrieve tasks using a scalable serverless architecture powered by API Gateway, AWS Lambda, and DynamoDB.

 Architecture flow: